krot3232/telegram_bot_api/README.md

 Erlang library for Telegram Bot API.
 It contains all methods and types available in Telegram Bot API 9.6, released April 3, 2026.

 [![Erlang](https://img.shields.io/badge/Erlang%2FOTP-27+-deeppink?style=flat-square&logo=erlang&logoColor=ffffff)](https://www.erlang.org)
 [![Hex Version](https://img.shields.io/hexpm/v/telegram_bot_api.svg?style=flat-square)](https://hex.pm/packages/telegram_bot_api)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-orange?style=flat-square)](https://hexdocs.pm/telegram_bot_api/telegram_bot_api.html)
 [![Compatible with Bot API v9.6](https://img.shields.io/badge/Bot%20API%20version-v9.6-success?style=flat-square)](https://core.telegram.org/bots/api#april-3-2026)

+## Why Use ?

+`telegram_bot_api` is a modern, fully-featured library that supports all Bot API methods and types.
+It's designed for developers who want a stable and comprehensive foundation for their projects, with built-in support for the Cowboy web server and a worker pool for efficient request handling.

+In the world of messaging platforms, Telegram stands out for its robust API and bot support.
+For developers who prioritize fault tolerance, scalability, and real-time performance, using Erlang to build Telegram bots is a strategic choice.
+Leveraging the power of the BEAM virtual machine ensures that your bot can handle millions of users and concurrent messages without breaking a sweat.

++ **Use case:** Ideal for production-grade bots that require high reliability and full API coverage.

+## Why Choose Erlang for Telegram Bot Development?
+Erlang was designed for massive concurrency and "nine-nines" availability.
+When building a Telegram bot, these features translate to:

++ **Massive Scalability:** Effortlessly manage thousands of simultaneous webhook updates or long-polling connections.
++ **Hot Code Reloading:** Update your bot’s logic on the fly without restarting the service or dropping user sessions.
++ **Fault Isolation:** If one bot process crashes, it won't affect the rest of the system, thanks to Erlang’s "let it crash" philosophy.
+---
+>Building a Telegram bot with Erlang is the best path for developers who value reliability and performance.
+Whether you are creating a complex fintech assistant or a high-traffic notification service, an Erlang-based library provides the foundation you need for professional-grade messaging solutions.
+**Explore our Erlang Telegram Bot Library today and start scaling your bot to the moon!**
+---
 ## Installation

 The package can be installed by adding `telegram_bot_api` to your list of dependencies